 Flooding – be prepared!

-Flooding is impossible to prevent and difficult to predict, but to try and help we’ve created a flood guide to help prepare for a flood and reduce the risk of excessive damage.
+Flooding is impossible to prevent and difficult to predict, but with Storm Christoph approaching and weather warnings in place we need to be on alert.
+To try and help we’ve created a flood guide to help prepare for a flood and reduce the risk of excessive damage.

 Floodwater may be contaminated, especially by untreated sewage.
 Contamination remains after the floodwater has gone and can be hazardous unless simple procedures are followed:

 Wear rubber boots and gloves in and around the affected property

 Wash all cuts and cover with waterproof plasters.
 Anyone receiving a puncture wound during flood recovery should have a doctor determine whether a tetanus booster is necessary